Upcoming Events

 UPCOMING EVENTS

-There are no upcoming events scheduled.
 To request a speaker or schedule a screening of Chapter Lead's, Waleisah Wilson's film "Working in Captivity: A Woman's Quest to End Slavery in Georgia" or chapter member's page Dukes film "Until We all Count", visit our Host A Sceening Or Request a Speaker Page.

 Past Events